amitchatterjee/docriver-processing/readme-development.txt

 #######################
 # One-time setup
 #######################
-# Create python venv - because it runs on python 3.8, not 3.13 like the rest of the docriver.
-This is not ideal
-cd $HOME
-python -m venv airflow-venv

-source ~/airflow-venv/bin/activate
+# Use the same venv created by the docriver-gateway
 pip install apache-airflow

 # Add to ~/.bashrc